The Berthoud Arts and Humanities Alliance (BAHA) was formed over 20 years ago to promote local artists and to provide art in public places.

 In 2007, the group had the opportunity to purchase the life size “Walrus and Calf” sculpture that had been on loan in Fickel Park.
 This sculpture has been extremely popular with children of all ages and will now remain in the park for future generations to enjoy.

-In 2017 BAHA commission and installed “Spirit Totems” by Katy Diver., beautiful and welcoming all visitors outside in the garden of our Berthoud Public Library.
+In 2017 BAHA commission and installed “Spirit Totems” by Katy Diver.
+These beautiful additions to the entrance garden welcome visitors young and old to our wonderful Berthoud Public Library.

 The past and present members of BAHA are proud of their contribution to the beauty and uniqueness of Berthoud.
 Consider joining us in our efforts.